d3duct1v/TryHackMe/beginner/metasploit.md

 After we've established our connection in the next task, we can list all of our sessions using the command `sessions`.
 Similarly, we can interact with a target session using the command `sessions -i SESSION_NUMBER`
 > No Answer Needed

 ## Task 6: We're in, now what?
-Now that we've got a shell into our victim machine, let's take a look at several post-exploitation modules actions we can leverage!
-Most of the questions in the following section can be answered by using the Meterpreter help menu which can be accessed through the 'help' command.
-This menu dynamically expands as we load more modules.
-___

 First things first, our initial shell/process typically isn't very stable.
 Let's go ahead and attempt to move to a different process.
 First, let's list the processes using the command `ps`.
 What's the name of the spool service?
 > spoolsv.exe